 Every website needs a defined and uniform style.
 Content management systems usually use “themes” to give this uniform style to your website.
 Both HubSpot and WordPress support themes.

 HubSpot themes are built using standard web languages combined with HubL and are sold on the HubSpot Marketplace.
-The HubSpot marketplace has over 4,500 templates but not all of these are site-wide themes.
-Most are single themes for emails, landing pages, web pages, or blog pages.
+The HubSpot marketplace has over 5,000 templates but not all of these are site-wide themes.
+Many are single themes for emails, landing pages, web pages, or blog pages.

 WordPress, by contrast, has tens of thousands of themes across multiple marketplaces that give a uniform look and feel to your entire website and all of your content.
 Furthermore, most WordPress themes are highly customizable without knowing any code via admin panel settings.
 The number of available themes, the customizability of those themes, and the accessibility for developers to modify those themes means that WordPress theming is nearly limitless.